 Still Point embraced outreach work into its vision from its inception.
 The Collective’s first and longest lasting outreach program is the Imagination Workshop, originally established at Esperanza Community Services, which features drama workshops for adults with developmental disabilities.
 Today Still Point facilitates Imagination Workshop classes at various Chicago-based agencies, and runs a program at Ravenswood Presbyterian Church which is open to the public.

 Still Point delved into a new area of outreach with the Persephone Project’s pilot program at the Metropolitan Correctional Center in 1998.
 Today our work serving incarcerated women includes programs at Cook County Jail and Lake County Jail.
 As an extension of this work, in 2007 the Collective created Sisters Rising, a touring ensemble comprised of formerly incarcerated women.
-In 2013 Still Point partnered with Breakthrough Urban Ministries, Chicago Legal Advocacy for Incarcerated Mothers (CLAIM), and Art Reach at Lill Street Art on a new theater-based initiative for formerly incarcerated women.
+In 2016 Still Point partnered with Grace House to create an original performance called The Power of Grace with an ensemble of formerly incarcerated women.
 Supporting both currently and formerly incarcerated women continues to be a priority.

 In April of 2010, Still Point became approved as a federally registered 501c3 nonprofit.
 Funding is received from various sources including individual tax-deductible donations, foundations, religious groups, and earned income through performance and workshop fees, and ticket sales.